 But of course, even after reaching my goal, I had seasons of being tired.
 Here are a few ways I cope with times of more-than-usual fatigue:

 Definitely take care of health issues.
-I used to work closely with a health care provider for health issues involving balance in my “mid-life” body systems.
-Eventually, after finding Plexus, we were able to back off on my two thyroid prescriptions until I no longer take Synthroid or Armour.
+I worked closely with my health care provider for health issues involving balance in my “mid-life” body systems.
+Eventually, after finding Plexus, we were able to completely back off on treatments.

 Get more sleep.
 Easier said than done, I know, but let’s admit that sometimes we do it to ourselves.
 Starting that movie late, cruising on Pinterest, reading just one more chapter that turns into six.
 Try a hot bath, head to bed earlier than usual to wind down and turn off the electronics at least an hour before bed.
 Your body (and possibly, your marriage) will thank you.